Updated December 1, 2022

 Why should physicians get vaccinated?

 Having a fully vaccinated health-care profession is critical to minimizing the risk of COVID-19 transmission and/or outbreaks in offices, clinics and hospitals.
 Even if you do not feel sick, asymptomatic infection and subsequent transmission is possible.
-The COVID-19 vaccine reduces your chance of becoming infected and is the best way to control the spread of the virus, and so getting vaccinated is an essential step to protecting your own health, the health of your patients, and the community at large.
+The COVID-19 vaccine reduces your chance of becoming infected and is one of the best ways to control the spread of the virus, and so getting vaccinated is an essential step to protecting your own health, the health of your patients, and the community at large.

 This pandemic offers physicians an opportunity to lead by example.
 By getting vaccinated, physicians can help relieve the strain on our health-care system and support the health, safety, and well-being of the people of Ontario.